adg30/Loan-Calculator/README.md

 # Loan-Calculator
-A Loan Calculator in Kotlin, Go, R, and Ruby.
+the Loan Calculator is a project by Heisel Lazaro, Thara Corpuz, Aaron Go, and Emmanuel Punsalan for **Advanced Programming and Theory of Programming Languages(CSADPRG)**.
+## How To
+(to be continued)